Quick Answer

 Unraveling the Triggers

 Foreclosure doesn’t transpire overnight.
 Rather, it emerges as a consequence of financial hardships faced by homeowners.
-Job loss, unexpected medical expenses, or high-interest rates can easily plunge even the most responsible borrowers into arrears.
+Job loss, unexpected medical expenses, or high interest rates — which the Federal Reserve has kept elevated in recent years — can easily plunge even the most responsible borrowers into arrears.
 Understanding the root causes can empower individuals to take preventive measures and protect their homes from this daunting fate.

 The Role of Mortgage Delinquency